yanfang-research/PathOrchestra/README.md

 | DigestPath | Da et al., 2022 | https://paperswithcode.com/dataset/digestpath |
 | SegPath | Komura et al. | https://dakomura.github.io/SegPath/ |
 | CoNSeG | Wu et al., 2023 | https://github.com/zzw-szu/CoNuSeg |

+## Using PathOrchestra with PIANO
+You can also use [PIANO (Pathology Image ANalysis Orchestrator)](https://github.com/WonderLandxD/PIANO/tree/preview), a user-friendly PyTorch library, to load and use PathOrchestra along with comprehensive tools for pathology image processing and analysis.

 ## External Evaluation
 We are pleased to assist researchers in evaluating their models using our private datasets.
 For more details, please feel free to contact us at the provided email (yanfang@pjlab.org.cn).